A Structured Approach to Safety Case Construction for AI Systems: Background

 Having introduced the core CAE concepts and the broader safety-case ecosystem, we now examine why traditional engineering approaches to safety assurance cannot be directly applied to AI systems.
 This contextualises the need for the AI-specific taxonomies, templates, and patterns developed in this study.

-\textbf{The foundations of classical safety cases.} In traditional engineering domains such as aerospace, rail, and nuclear power, safety cases serve as structured justifications that a system is acceptably safe for its intended use \cite{kelly1996systematic, bloomfield2009safety}.
+\textbf{The foundations of classical safety cases.} In traditional engineering domains such as aerospace, rail, and nuclear power, safety cases serve as structured justifications that a system is acceptably safe for its intended use ~\cite{kelly1999arguing, bloomfield2009safety}.
 The underlying logic is relatively stable: systems are designed to precise specifications, hazards can be systematically identified through techniques such as Fault Tree Analysis or Failure Mode and Effects Analysis, and risk is managed by design-time redundancy, physical containment, and procedural barriers.
 In these cases, the safety argument typically follows a deductive and hierarchical form: top-level claims (e.g., "The aircraft control system is acceptably safe") are decomposed into subclaims about components, processes, and operating conditions, supported by deterministic evidence such as design verification, test coverage results, and formal proofs.

-These cases depend on predictability: the same inputs produce the same outputs, and component behaviour is well understood.
+These cases depend on predictability: the same inputs produce the same outputs, and the behaviour of the components is well understood.
 Assurance rests on design sufficiency (the system behaves as specified) and evidence completeness (all hazards have been analysed).
 Once the system is validated against fixed requirements, safety justification largely stabilises until the next design change or certification cycle.

 \textbf{Why AI systems break this assurance model.} AI systems, particularly generative and frontier AI models, disrupt nearly all these premises.
-They are not engineered line-by-line to a full behavioural specification but trained on massive, uncurated data using a low-level objective such as next-token prediction.
+They are not engineered line-by-line to a full behavioural specification, but are trained on massive, uncurated data using a low-level objective, such as next-token prediction.
 Their performance and risks are emergent properties of both data and training scale.
-Consequently, their capabilities are discovered after training rather than defined before it \cite{bommasani2021opportunities}.
+Consequently, their capabilities are discovered after training rather than defined before it~\cite{bommasani2021opportunities}.

 While traditional safety cases already address probabilistic risk models, socio-technical systems, human-in-the-loop control, partial observability, and operational drift, AI systems introduce distinctive characteristics that render traditional safety-case logic insufficient on their own: